 “Really!
 We’re Company I, too.
 But we’re the First Tennessee, the Rutherford Rifles.
 Where’s the rest of your group?”

 His gaze darted to her face, then fell to the ground.
 “They’re nearby,” he said.

-A moment's hesitation, then he said, “Yes, ma’am.
+He didn’t smile back, only hesitated a moment, then said, “Yes, ma’am.
 That’s right.”

 “Is there something going on at Stones River this weekend?”

 “I wondered if there was some event happening at the National Park, that we hadn’t heard about.”